nine13tech/Destiny2-API-Info-wiki/API-Introduction-Part-2-Account-Concepts.md

 The Destiny 2 API uses many different kinds of accounts, account types, and groups.
 Here I'll briefly summarize the most common pieces.

 The first concept is membershipType and membershipId.
 An account is represented by a pair of integers - the membershipType (int32) and membershipId (int64).
-A Bungie account is always membershipType 254.
-A Destiny account has a different membershipType depending on the associated game platform with Xbox Live: 1, PlayStation Network: 2 and Battle.net: 4.
+A Bungie account is always membershipType 254 and is less than 10 numerical places (digits) in length.
+A Destiny account, 16 numerical places, has a different membershipType depending on the associated game platform with Xbox Live: 1, PlayStation Network: 2 and Battle.net: 4.
 A few search related endpoints also allow the special account type of All: -1; however, most endpoints require a specific matching pair of membershipType and membershipID.

 NOTE:  In Part 1 we used the special account type of -1 in our Destiny2.SearchDestinyPlayer request.
 If you only want to search a specific type of membership like say Battle.net then you can use say 4 instead of -1, which will then only return matches for that platform.